Striped Bass Fishing In New Jersey

 Fishing for Hybrid Stripers in New Jersey

 The Delaware River, Lake Hopatcong, Manasquan Reservoir and Spruce Run Reservoir are great places to look for inland striped bass and hybrid stripers.
-The costal waters and tributaries feeding into them also contain striped bass.
+Also, the costal waters and tributaries feeding into them contain stripers.

 Striped Bass